 - "Have Guitar, Will Revolt" · April 20, 2006

-Big Mountain earned national notice for their early 1994 cover of Peter Frampton's "Baby, I Love Your Way," which reached the U.S. Top 40.
-They formed in 1991, first hitting the charts with the song "Touch My Light" in the late spring of 1993, which was spun frequently on radio stations Q-106 and B-100.
+Originally known as Rainbow Warriors, Big Mountain formed in San Diego in 1986.
+Though they earned national notice for their early 1994 cover of Peter Frampton's "Baby, I Love Your Way," which reached the U.S. Top 40, they first hit the charts with the song "Touch My Light" in the late spring of 1993, which was spun frequently on radio stations Q-106 and B-100.

 "Baby, I Love Your Way" appeared on the soundtrack for the film Reality Bites.
 Big Mountain's pop-reggae sound inspired their nickname as "The American UB40."

 According to singer Joaquin McWhinney, aka Quino, "Jah willing, we na dun yet!"
 McWhinney and his brother James are the nucleus of Big Mountain and have kept the band alive.